Maven repository maintenance — Corrects Maven repository errors and allows for offline use.

 - display product

-display productto show the name and version numbers of the StreamBase and LiveView artifact zip file for the current StreamBase release, and for the zip file that contains Linux artifacts that are configured into Docker containers.
+Shows the name and version numbers of the StreamBase and LiveView artifact zip file for the current StreamBase release, and for the zip file that contains StreamBase Linux artifacts that are configured into Docker containers.

 The epdev command supports the following options:

-For use with StreamBase Studio, install source files and Javadoc, where available, in addition to the JAR files.
+For use with StreamBase Studio, install source files and Javadoc, where available, in addition to JAR file artifacts.
 This can take twenty minutes or more when run for the first time.

 Update targets even when apparently ready.